cbrenner04/tfd_core_features/README.md

     SAUCE_USERNAME; SAUCE_ACCESS_KEY

-Once you have the data seeded in the app and the env_variables.rb file configured, checkout the `./lib/tasks/run.rake` file to find the specific task for running the suite.
+Once you have the data seeded in the app and the env_variables.rb file configured, run the following to see what rake tasks apply to particular sweet you are looking to run:

+    rake -T